netdur/llama_cpp_dart/README.md

    - Then execute: `codesign --force --verify --verbose --sign "Apple Development: ... (...)" libllm.dylib`.

 3. **Add `libllm.dylib` to Your Xcode Project:**
-   - Drag `llama.cpp/build/install/usr/local/lib/libllm.dylib` into your Xcode project.
+   - Drag `libllm.dylib` into your Xcode project.
    - Ensure you select "Copy items if needed" and opt to "Embed & Sign" in the dialog.

 4. **Add Metal Shader File:**